vikingair/first-intl/README.md

 - If I find a more convinient and general solution with the possibility for good configuration **and** very small bundle size, I might add an extra npm package.
 - I might add more complete documentation for migrating to different intl frameworks.
+- Better serialization for tests will be added

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg
 [license-url]: https://github.com/fdc-viktor-luft/first-intl/blob/master/LICENSE